robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie loosened his grip slightly, but didn’t step away.
 Graham pulled the folded scrap of paper from his pocket and gave it to him.
 He gestured vaguely toward the main buildings.

 “That's from Wardrobe.
-You're being offered a trial shift.
+They're offering you a trial shift.
 You want it, show up."
 He turned away.
 “In any case, you’re done here.”

 Charlie stared at the paper, then at Graham’s receding back.
 “But—"

-“Talk to them,” Graham said, opening the door to the shed.
-“It’s a bunch of women.
-They seem to think you might work out.”
+“Wardrobe,” Graham said, opening the door to the shed.
+“Just a bunch of sheilas, but they reckon they can use you.”

 Charlie’s eyes dropped to the page again.
 His fingers tightened around it.